STEENBURG LAKE

 - Sponsored Content -

-This is just a small sampling of what there is to see and do across Hastings County.
-There’s tons more to explore at our website VisitHastings.ca There you’ll find information on the many fun, rural and locally loved events that happen all year long.
+This is just a small sampling of many things to see and do across Hastings County.
+For example, might we add that if you're looking for a morning out on the weekend, consider heading north to Maynooth where eclectic shops, art galleries, and the locally loved Sun Run Cafe are ready to greet you.
+Nearby Lake St. Peter Provincial Park offers hiking paths that lead to a gorgeous lookout spot.
+There are tons more to explore at our website VisitHastings.ca There you’ll find information on the many fun, rural and locally loved events that happen all year long.

 our mission